What is #ChooseYouthWork?

 - talk to the young people you work with, and make sure they know you are a youth worker and they are experiencing youth work,

-- take a self outside their place of work – adding the caption I am a Youth Worker and I work here – to demonstrate the variety of settings youth work happens tag in #chooseyouthwork
+- take a selfie outside your place of work – adding the caption I am a Youth Worker and I work here – to demonstrate the variety of settings youth work happens tag in #chooseyouthwork

-- display and be proud of your youth work qualifications – so that young people, parents / carers, sector partners know we are a trained and informed profession.
+- display and be proud of your youth work qualifications – so that young people, parents / carers, sector partners know we are a trained and informed professionals.

-- like other people’s posts using the #chooseyouthwork
+- look at out for and like other people’s posts using the #chooseyouthwork

 - and finally ask people of all ages who have experienced youth work to share the impact, how did it influence or benefit them – social media posts, posters, case studies …… tag in #chooseyouthwork